 In July 2016, we implemented a reduction in force that reduced the number of our employees by approximately 60 percent to a total of 10 full-time equivalent employees.
 The reduction in force, and the attrition thereafter, resulted in the loss of longer-term employees, the loss of institutional knowledge and expertise and the reallocation and combination of certain of roles and responsibilities across the organization, all of which could adversely affect our operations.
 Given the complexity and nature of our business, we must continue to implement and improve our managerial, operational and financial systems, manage our facilities and continue to recruit and retain qualified personnel.
 This will be made more challenging given the reduction in force described above and additional measures we may take to reduce costs.
 As a result, our management may need to divert a disproportionate amount of its attention away from our day-to-day strategic and operational activities, and devote a substantial amount of time to managing these organizational changes.
-Further, the restructuring and possible additional cost containment measures may yield unintended consequences, such as attrition beyond our intended reduction in force seeking alternate employment which would result in us seeking contract support at unplanned additional expense.
+Further, the restructuring and possible additional cost containment measures may yield unintended consequences, such as attrition beyond our intended reduction in force each in force seeking alternate employee morale.
+In addition, the reduction in force support at unplanned additional expense.
 In addition, we may not achieve anticipated benefits from the reduction in force.
-Due to our limited resources, we may not be able to effectively manage our operations or recruit and reducing personnel, which may result in weaknesses in our infrastructure and operations, risks that we may not be able to comply with legal and regulatory requirements, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
+Due to our limited resources, we may not be able to effectively manage our operations or recruit and regulatory requirements, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
 If our management is unable to effectively manage this transition and reduction in force and additional cost containment measures, our expenses may be more than expected, and we may not be able to implement our business strategy.